nooowl/CPP-ITMO/README.md

 ### Lab №5

-Implementation of class "Figure" with virtual functions.
+The implementation of the "Figure" class with virtual functions.

   **Figures:**
 - interval;